Is judgment spelled with an e?

 Have you ever seen the word

-If you’re an avid reader, you’ve likely seen the word judgment spelled two different ways across various sources.
-Sometimes it appears as we have it here, and other times it appears with an e: judgement.
-What’s going on here, and which one is correct?
+spelled two different ways?
+Sometimes, it appears as we spelled it here (no e), and other times it appears with an e: judgement.
+Which one is correct?

-Many think that the difference between judgement and judgment is that the longer version is the British spelling, whereas the shorter one is the convention in the US.
-While some claim that Noah Webster first recorded the spelling of judgment in his 1828 American Dictionary of the English Language, judgment has been the prevailing spelling on both sides of the pond since the late 1600s.
+Many think that the difference between judgement and judgment is that the longer version is the British spelling, whereas the shorter one is the US convention.
+While some claim that Noah Webster first recorded the spelling of judgment in his 1828 American Dictionary of the English Language, both sides of the pond have actually used the spelling judgment since the late 1600s.

-Though judgement has risen and fallen in popularity in British English, judgment remains the preferred spelling in British legal proceedings and appears more frequently in written work.
-Today, judgement is an accepted spelling in British English, but if you stick to judgment, you won’t be judged in the UK or the US.
+Though judgement (with an e) has risen and fallen in popularity in British English, judgment remains the preferred spelling in British legal proceedings and appears more frequently in written work.
+Today, judgement is an accepted spelling in British English.
+But, if you stick to judgment, you won’t be judged in the UK or the US.